EthicsCodes/hackers-ethic/docs/goals.md

 ### Enhance Clarity and Minimize Ambiguity

-Strive to enhance clarity and minimize ambiguity in all project contexts, applying flexibility and adhering to our tenets.
+Strive to enhance clarity and minimize ambiguity in all project contexts, applying **Flexibility** and adhering to the other tenets.
 This goal directly supports the tenet of **Transparency** by ensuring that directions and intentions are clear, ensuring productive advancement towards our desired outcomes.

 ### Foster a Harmonious Environment

 Proactively cultivate an environment that minimizes pressure and prevents conflicts.
-This approach upholds our commitment to **Professionalism** and **Respect**, ensuring productive and respectful interactions among all participants.
+This approach upholds our commitment to **Professionalism**, ensuring productive and respectful interactions among all participants.

 ### Promote Continuous Learning and Improvement